davidhaley/Vive-Music-Lab/README.md

 The project was challenging because Google Cardboard and mobile VR requires finite optimization.
 I spent a lot of time adding more functionality than what I have in this final build, but the platform would not support it at a reasonable framerate.

+Some of the features I completed but would not work, are a fog machine, a dynamic strobe light controller, and spatial audio.

 I had a lot of fun building the booths, especially the sequencer and audio visualizer.
 The sequencer was challenging, and took quite a while to get right.
 The audio visualizer is something I have been wanting to create.
 Now that I have it working, I can use it in upcoming projects.

 I fully intend to expand on this project in the high-immersion section of Udacity's VR Developer Nano-Degree.
 I have many ideas I want to see implemented, using the HTC Vive.